MKLab-ITI/hugomklab/content/publications/2022-09-24-identification-of-key-actor-nodes-a-centrality-measure-ranking-aggregation-approach.md

 ---
 <!--StartFragment-->

-A. Kosmatopoulos, K. Loumponias, O. Theodosiadou, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, “Identification of Key Actor Nodes: A Centrality Measure Ranking Aggregation Approach” in the Proceedings of the 2022 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 10-11 November, 2022, Istanbul, Turkey.
+A. Kosmatopoulos, K. Loumponias, O. Theodosiadou, T. Tsikrika, S. Vrochidis, I. Kompatsiaris, "Identification of Key Actor Nodes: A Centrality Measure Ranking Aggregation Approach.", in Proceedings of the 2022 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), Istanbul, Turkey, 10-11 November, 2022.

 <!--EndFragment-->